Short-Term Job Adventures Colorado

 710 10th St., Suite 200

 Throughout the U.S. and Canada

 Do you love road trips, the outdoors and want to explore North America?
 Combine your passion for travel with the adventure of a lifetime!
 Doubling as tour guide and driver, Group Leaders for AmeriCan Adventures take small groups on trips throughout beautiful landscapes of North America that encompass camping in National Parks, exploring big city life, tasting local cuisines, and so much more.
 If you have the skills to accommodate a diverse group of travelers and the desire to challenge yourself daily, visit AmeriCanAdventures.com to learn more and apply.
 Positions are available from April to September.
 Sign up to receive email updates on new job postings, deadlines and info on what it's like to live the life of a Group Leader.

 |Join an AmeriCan Adventures Hiring Event!

 • The Hiring Event is a critical step to determine if you will be a good fit as a Group Leader.
 The day will consist of a mix of workshops, hands-on skills assessments, group scenarios, and a one-on-one interview.
-The next Hiring Event will be held in Vancouver on March 16th (apply by March 9th).
+The next Hiring Event will be held in Phoenix, Arizona on April 6th (apply by March 28th).